influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/argo-workflows-libsonnet/docs/3.1/events/v1alpha1/eventSource.md

 withRole(role)
 ```

-Role is a SELinux role label that applies to the container.
+"Role is a SELinux role label that applies to the container."

 ### fn spec.template.container.securityContext.seLinuxOptions.withType